 Did you know that most women will experience uterine fibroids at some point in their lives?
-For those living in the communities of East Windsor and Freehold, New Jersey, the team at Antheia Gynecology offers comprehensive diagnostic and treatment services for uterine fibroids.
+For those living in the communities of East Windsor, New Jersey, the team at Antheia Gynecology offers comprehensive diagnostic and treatment services for uterine fibroids.
 The practice features all-female board-certified physicians, all of whom provide compassionate care.
 Booking your visit is as simple as a phone call or a few moments on the online booking page.

 Uterine fibroids, also called myomas or leiomyomas, are benign growths that develop on or inside your uterus.
 Fibroids are not cancerous, but they can cause a range of uncomfortable symptoms.